Adam014/filmoteka/td.md

 /contact
 TODO: Create a contact page

+/daily
+TODO: Fix: On google when you hold the image and move the mouse you can see the non pixelated image

 ////////////////

 TODO: Add everything about games to filmoteka -> rename it to something like Mediarena or Enterverse